 You may say to yourself – I must get treats to be able to train my dog.
 Because there is no way that the training will work without it, my dog will not be able to focus on me.
 I have seen this done before.
 I have been told this is the way to go.
 Everybody does it!

-Many aspects of our lives have fundamentally changed, such as society, technology, medicine or the educational system.
+Many aspects of our lives have fundamentally changed, such as society, technology, medicine, and the educational system.
 But common dog training methods seem to be stuck in the past.
 We are still applying the few basic training methods that have been used for hundreds of years.

 The science around dog training has not been updated or improved, instead, we keep recycling the same outdated ideas repeatedly, despite the fact that we are getting the same results, or worse!
 Some of these outdated methods include the use of treats, domination, aversive tools like shock collars, or the application of force.
 And all of them with the objective of teaching or training dogs.